ma-compbio/scGHOST/README.md

 # Running scGHOST

+## Input data

+scGHOST uses the outputs from [Higashi](https://github.com/ma-compbio/Higashi) as its inputs.
+Specifically, it requires the scHi-C imputations (hdf5 format), per-cell embeddings (numpy format), sparse raw scHi-C adjacency maps (numpy format), the scA/B scores (hdf5 format), and the label info file (pickle format) describing the cell types corresponding to each cell in the dataset.

 ## Installation

 Before installing any Python packages, we strongly recommend using Anaconda (please refer to the [Anaconda](https://anaconda.org/) webpage for `conda` installation instructions) to create a python 3.10 environment using the following command: